mannyaguirre/Host-Discovery-Scan/README.md

 ---

 ### Rogue device not recognized, what do you do?
-POAM
+P.O.A.M

  Any rogue devices not recognized could be harmful to the company's network.
 In the case that a rogue device is found and no ownership can be verified you can take the following steps: